We support and promote a primary care system in which an individual’s physical health and mental health care needs are treated holistically.

 WA Primary Health Alliance commissions services from a wide range of providers including community managed organisations and health service providers.
-Our mental health commissioning is underpinned by five priorities:
+Our mental health commissioning is underpinned by three priorities:

-• Continuously improve the quality, safety and cultural competency of primary mental health care.
+- Continuously improve the safety and quality of primary mental health care.

 In addition to our role as a commissioner of mental health services, WA Primary Health Alliance is committed to building the capability and capacity of the primary health care sector to respond to the needs of people experiencing mental health issues.